SiceloKayisa/My-Data-Analytics-Projects/FreeCodeCamp Projects/Demographic Data Visualizer/README.md

 race
 column)

-What is the average age of men?<br>
+-What is the average age of men?<br>
-What is the percentage of people who have a Bachelor's degree?
+-What is the percentage of people who have a Bachelor's degree?<br>
-What percentage of people with advanced education ( Bachelors
+-What percentage of people with advanced education ( Bachelors
 ,
 Masters
 , or
 Doctorate
-) make more than 50K?
+) make more than 50K?<br>
-What percentage of people without advanced education make more than50K?
+-What percentage of people without advanced education make more than50K?<br>
-What is the minimum number of hours a person works per week?
+-What is the minimum number of hours a person works per week?<br>
-What percentage of the people who work the minimum number of hoursper week have a salary of more than 50K?
+-What percentage of the people who work the minimum number of hoursper week have a salary of more than 50K?<br>
-What country has the highest percentage of people that earn >50K andwhat is that percentage?
+-What country has the highest percentage of people that earn >50K andwhat is that percentage?<br>
 Identify the most popular occupation for those who earn >50K in India.
 Use the starter code in the fi le demographic_data_analyzer